Sweet Potato Apple Nut Bread

 1 cup sweet potato puree (1 medium sized cooked yam that has been mashed)

-1/2 cup unsweetened apple sauce (if you make your apple sauce from scratch you will need two medium size apples)
+1/2 cup unsweetened apple sauce (if you make your apple sauce from scratch you will need two to three medium size apples)

 1/2 cup ground Pumpkin Seeds